 A strategic plan is more than just a document.
-Rather, it is a living management tool that provides short-term direction, builds a shared vision, documents goals and objectives, and optimizes the use of resources.
+Rather, it is a living management tool that provides short- term direction, builds a shared vision, documents goals and objectives, and optimizes the use of resources.
 The development of the strategic plan challenges the department's members to critically examine paradigms, values, philosophies, beliefs, and desires.
 Effective strategic planning benefits from a consistent and cohesively structured process employed across all levels of the organization.
 Planning is a continuous process.
 While plans are developed on a regular basis, it is the process of planning that is important, not the publication of the plan itself.
 Most importantly, strategic planning is an opportunity to unify the management, employees, and stakeholders through a common understanding of where the organization is going, how everyone involved can work to that common purpose, and how progression and success will be measured.
-To complete the strategic plan, the first step was to do a 3-part SWOT analysis of the district (Appendix 1).
-This consisted of the line members (paid and volunteer firefighters & lieutenants), management (chief officers), and the board.
-Next was to develop a standard of cover for the district (Appendix 2).
+So complete the strategic plan, the first step was to do a 3 part SWOT analysis of the district.
+This consisted of the line members, management, and the board.
+Next was to develop a standard of cover for the district.
 Then based on the SWOT and the standard of cover, was to develop the goals and objectives to meet that standard of cover.